Thilagavijayan/Syndrome_Prediction/README.md

 # Syndrome_Prediction
-Syndrome Prediction Helps to predict the disease through analysing group of symptoms
+Syndrome Prediction Helps to predict the disease through analysing the group of symptoms